Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-{\it Encoding model:} We generalize the approach of Tka\v{c}ik \emph{et al.}~\cite{tkacik}, and model the activity of a population of neurons by a triplet-wise ME distribution, wherein the activities~$\{ \vec{\sigma} \}$ ($\sigma_i \in \{0,1\}$ is the silent vs. spiking state of neuron $i$) are distributed as
+We generalize the approach of Tka\v{c}ik \emph{et al.}~\cite{tkacik}, and model the activity of a population of neurons by a triplet-wise ME distribution.
+Within this model, the stimuli affect neural responses via \emph{bias terms} $h_i = h^s_i + h^0_i$ (Fig. 1A).
+Here, $h_i$ is the bias to neuron $i$, $h^0_i$ is the stimulus-independent bias, and $h^s_i$ is the stimulus-dependent bias.
+As discussed below, the stimuli can be interpreted as additive inputs in a linear-nonlinear neural model, and we define the stimulus distribution by the joint distribution over $h^s_i$~\cite{tkacik}.